When temperatures drop, warm up with this festive selection of winter events in Prague

 What better way to throw yourself into the festive season than with an evening of Christmas music?
 The International Festival of Advent and Christmas Music is the oldest event of its kind in Europe and invites choirs from across the globe to perform during a week of music and festivities.
-Highlights of the event, which is celebrating its 26th anniversary in 2016, are the outdoor concerts in Prague’s historic Old Town Square.
+Highlights of the event are the outdoor concerts in Prague’s historic Old Town Square.

 Bohuslav Martinů Days is an annual music series that honours composer Bohuslav Martinů.
 Each year, the festival brings together national groups such as Prague Symphony Orchestra, Prague Conservatory Symphonic Orchestra, Prague Philharmonic Choir and PKF Prague Philharmonia.
 Concerts are hosted at beautiful venues across the city, such as Prague Castle and Bohuslav Martinů Hall in Liechtenstein Palace.

 19th November – 19th December 2017